bioinfowenz/AbnumPro/README.md

         * The method is the same as above.
 Due to scheme limitations, CDR prediction is only available for the Kabat, Chothia, and IMGT schemes.
     * ABR prediction
         * ABR prediction in AbnumPro is based on a Hidden Markov Model and does not require selecting a numbering scheme.
+  * All prediction results can be saved by clicking the Save button.

 <div align="center">

 |Scheme|Light Chain|Heavy chain|Complete Antibody|